sparkling-graph/sparkling-graph-docs/hits.rst

 	// Graph where each vertex is asociated with its hits score (represented as a tuple (auth,hub):(Double,Double))

-You can also compute HITS for graph treating it as undirected one:
+You can also compute HITS for graph treated as undirected one:

 .. code-block:: scala